dlang/DIPs/DIPs/DIP-1NN2-QFS.md

 depending on the context the keyword occurs in;
 or it can be followed by an identifier, constituting a mixin template instantiation.

-The DIP suggests adding another case, the token-based mixin:
+The DIP suggests adding another form, the token-based mixin:
-When the `mixin` keyword is followed by an opening (square) bracket, it constitutes a token-based mixin declaration or statement, depending on the context the keyword occurs in.
+When the `mixin` keyword is followed by an opening (square) bracket, it introduces a token-based mixin declaration or statement, depending on the context the keyword occurs in:
-Between brackets, a comma-separated list of possibly assigned identifiers follows.
+1. Between brackets, a comma-separated list of possibly assigned identifiers follows.
-Between braces, any tokens can be entered with special treatment of brace tokens that nest the same way they nest in `q{}` literals.
+2. Between braces, any tokens can be entered with special treatment of opening and closing brace tokens that nest the same way they nest in `q{}` literals.
-If no opening brace follows, any tokens can be entered with special treatment of brace tokens that nest the same way they nest in `q{}` literals, but tokens are considered up to the next semicolon not nested in braces.
+3. If no opening brace directly follows, any tokens up to the first unnested semicolon token are part of the token-based mixin.

-This is so that token-based mixins can be used to define lambda expressions with the brace syntax.
+Here, a semicolon token is considered _nested_ when unclosed opening parenthesis, bracket or brace tokens are between the mixin keyword and that semicolon.
+(Since semicolons, braces and others can be part of comments or string literals which are tokens by themselves, formally, the semicolons and such obviously meant are unambiguously referred to as respective _tokens._)

-Every token and all white space between the braces is being replaced by a string literal containing the token or white space, except for identifier tokens that coincide with one of the identifiers listed between the braces;
+Every token and all white space up to the end of the mixin is being replaced by a string literal containing the token or white space, except for identifier tokens that coincide with one of the identifiers listed between the brackets;
 in that case, the idientifer token remains unchanged.
 These string literal and identifer expressions are being concatenated and the result of the concatenation mixed in.

+The _nested semicolon clause_ is necessary so that token-based mixins can be used to construct definitions and statements that naturally contain them:
+* Examples for statements with semicolons between pranetheses are `for` and `foreach` statements.
+* An example for an expression with semicolons between braces are non-shorthand lambda expressions.

+## Examples

 As an easy to follow example, consider
 ```D